News on field service management and optimization

 • Connection to existing CMMS software to integrate maintenance histories.

-• Interface with invoicing and remote troubleshooting tools.
+• Interface with billing and remote troubleshooting tools.

-• As well as route and schedule optimization thanks to artificial intelligence.
+• As well as optimizing routes and schedules thanks to artificial intelligence.

 Which Sectors Benefit from These New Solutions?

 Overall, any company with a maintenance department can benefit from these innovations, regardless of their field of application.
-Among the most relevant sectors are:
+Among the most affected sectors are:

 • Industry: optimization of preventive maintenance.

-• Telecoms: management of remote interventions for equipment troubleshooting.
+• Telecom: management of remote interventions for equipment troubleshooting.

 • Energy: infrastructure monitoring and reduction of field interventions.